 Legal deposit FAQs from the National Library of Australia

 Legal deposit legislation also applies to electronic publications and recordings.
-The State Library is able to save and preserve electronic publications in the Library's digital repository.
+The State Library is able to save and preserve e-publications received under legal deposit in the Library's digital repository.

 Deposited items which do not meet the above requirements for legal deposit will be considered as donations.